 I feel very nostalgic writing this post: matched betting was the start of my independence.
 It was these humble beginnings that convinced me not to get a regular job and, many years down the road, to start this blog.

-During the Summer holiday of my second year at university I made myself a promise: if I could make £250 a week from matched betting during the holiday then I wouldn’t get a job but would spend the next few years building my own business.
+During the Summer holiday of my second year at university I made myself a promise: if I could make £250 a week from matched betting then I wouldn’t get a job but would spend the next few years building my own business.
 I have never looked back.

 I had never come across anything like matched betting before.
 In the back of my mind, there had always been the idea that one day I will start an awesome company that would be the answer to all my dreams and make me a multi-millionaire.
 But it was really only a pipe dream; in my more truthful moments, I knew that it would involve a tremendous amount of work with a great deal of risk attached and no guarantee of reward.

 Matched betting is nothing like that.
-In fact, it sounds way too good to be true: risk-free profit, earned by following a simple system where the profit is totally tax free and has an hourly rate rewarding enough to make even the most handsomely paid lawyer’s eyes water.
+In fact, it sounds way too good to be true: a simple system where the profit is totally risk and tax free.
+With an an hourly rate rewarding enough to make even the most handsomely paid lawyer’s eyes water.
 As I said it sounds too good to be true.

 But it is true.